odinuv/web/en/apv/articles/html/index.md

 - [Presto](https://en.wikipedia.org/wiki/Presto_(layout_engine)) (dead) -- used in old Opera browsers up to version 12 and mobiles.

-There are other [rendering engines](https://en.wikipedia.org/wiki/Comparison_of_web_browser_engines) with either negligible marketplace or with use only in legacy applications.
+There are other [rendering engines](https://en.wikipedia.org/wiki/Comparison_of_web_browser_engines) with either negligible marketshare or with use only in legacy applications.
 This leaves you with three to five browsers to test your web pages against (in case you are interested in full compatibility).
 The most being *Blink*, *Gecko* and *EdgeHTML*.
 You can leave out WebKit, because it shares much of it code base with Blink and you may add *Trident* to verify compatibility with Internet Explorer.